THE GRE EXAM HAS BEEN WAIVED FOR SPRING 2023 AND FALL 2023 APPLICANTS

 Step 2: Departmental review.
 The department is very interested in reviewing the additional documents you will upload as part of the application process.
 These include your statement of purpose, résumé, GRE general test scores, specialization form (for PhD applicants only), and other documents you might want to submit for consideration.
 These documents will help to distinguish you from other applicants.
 The next section explains them in detail.

-Applicants must meet the requirements of the Graduate College and the requirements of the civil and materials engineering department.
+Applicants must meet the requirements of the Graduate College and the requirements of the civil, materials, and environmental engineering department.
 In general, applicants should be prepared with the following:

 - Admissions application completed online